w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 :::info Parablocks vs Relay-Chain blocks

-It is important to understand that a relay chain block contains many para-headers.
+It is important to understand that a relay chain block does not contain parablocks, but para-headers.
+Parachain blocks are within the parachain.
 Thus, it makes more sense to think of relay-chain blocks as having been approvead instead of parablocks that have been approved.
 A relay-chain block containing information about approved parablocks can be considered approved as long as its parent relay-chain block is also approved.
 Thus, the validity of a relay-chain block depends on the validity of its ancestry.

 :::